Wonderful service from start to finish.

 Equity release is a legal process which requires the input from both financial and legal representatives.
 While every individual matter of equity release will vary depending on your individual circumstances, there are some commonalities.

 - The first step is to seek financial advice as to whether equity release is right for you.
 If you wish to proceed, you will then need to apply to an equity release provider.
 It is also wise to seek legal advice at this stage and choose your Solicitor.
-You can find out more about why you need to involve a Solicitor when releasing equity here.

 - Both the equity release provider and your Solicitor will ask for certain documentation and identification.